 Leadership

-Robert J. Boeglin, MD – Board President
+Robert J. Boeglin, MD – Board Vice President

 While in clinical practice, Dr. Boeglin was an active lecturer at the American Academy of Ophthalmology national conference and received the AAO Achievement Award in 2002.
 He was on the speaker’s bureau for the Indiana Academy of Ophthalmology and was voted by his peers to Indianapolis Monthly’s list of Top Doctors.
-He has served on the Board of First Baptist Athletics since 2003 after being awarded Volunteer of the Year in 2002, and is on the Board of the Little Red Door Cancer Agency.
+Dr. Boeglin left clinical practice for full-time health care administration in 2002, but has continued in his role as Midwest Eye’s President for 24 years until stepping into the Vice President role in 2021.

-Naval Sondhi, MD - Vice President
+Naval Sondhi, MD –Board Advisor

-Naval Sondhi, M.D. completed Ophthalmology residencies in the United States and United Kingdom, where he was awarded the Fellowship of the Royal College of Surgeons (Edinburgh) in 1984.
-He also completed a fellowship in Pediatric Ophthalmology at Indiana University and started practice as a Pediatric Ophthalmologist in 1991.
-He joined Midwest Eye Institute in 1995 where he still serves as Vice President of the Board.
-He remains a member of the faculty at the Indiana University School of Medicine as an Associate Professor of Ophthalmology.
+sondhiNaval Sondhi, M.D. completed ophthalmology residencies in the United States and United Kingdom, where he was awarded the Fellowship of the Royal College of Surgeons (Edinburgh) in 1984.
+He also completed a fellowship in pediatric ophthalmology at Indiana University and started practice as a pediatric ophthalmologist in 1991.
+He joined Midwest Eye Institute in 1995 where he served as Vice President of the Board for over 15 years and still serves as a member of the board.
+He remains a member of the faculty at the Indiana University School of Medicine as an Associate Clinical Professor of Ophthalmology.

 Dr. Sondhi has served as a mentor examiner for the American Board of Ophthalmology.
 He has served on the Boards of the Indiana Academy of Ophthalmology and Prevent Blindness, Indiana.
 He was awarded the Senior Honor Award by the American Academy of Pediatric Ophthalmologists.
 He has conducted many courses and given lectures at the AAO and AAPOS.
 He serves on the Editorial Board of Ocular Surgery News.
 Dr. Sondhi was named one of Indianapolis’s Top Doctors by Indianapolis Monthly.